Canon 70 200 f4 review

 What is it good for ?:

-On Full frame pretty much for everything, on Aps-C more for portrait, wedding, compressed landscapes, child, pet, horse, car, event, sports photography.
+On Full frame pretty much for everything, but expect heavy vignetting at f4, on Aps-C more for portrait, wedding, compressed landscapes, child, pet, horse, car, event, sports photography.